memtest86plus/memtest86plus/README.md

 memory.
 The test implicitly tests the CPU, caches, and motherboard.
 It is impossible for the test to determine what causes the failure to occur.
 Most failures will be due to a problem with memory.
 When it is not, the only option is to replace parts until the failure is corrected.

 Once a memory error has been detected, determining the failing module is not a clear cut procedure.
 With the large number of motherboard vendors and possible combinations of memory slots it would be difficult if not impossible to assemble complete information about how a particular error would map to a failing memory module.
 However, there are steps that may be taken to determine the failing module.
-Here are three techniques that you may wish to use:
+Here are some techniques that you may wish to use:

-1) Removing modules
+* Removing modules

-This is the simplest method for isolating a failing modules, but may only be employed when one or more modules can be removed from the system.
+  * This is the simplest method for isolating a failing modules, but may only be employed when one or more modules can be removed from the system.
 By selectively removing modules from the system and then running the test you will be able to find the bad module(s).
 Be sure to note exactly which modules are in the system when the test passes and when the test fails.

-2) Rotating modules
+* Rotating modules

-When none of the modules can be removed then you may wish to rotate modules to find the failing one.
+  * When none of the modules can be removed then you may wish to rotate modules to find the failing one.
 This technique can only be used if there are three or more modules in the system.
 Change the location of two modules at a time.
     For example put the module from slot 1 into slot 2 and put the module from slot 2 in slot 1.
 Run the test and if either the failing bit or address changes then you know that the failing module is one of the ones just moved.
     By using several combinations of module movement you should be able to determine which module is failing.

-3) Replacing modules
+* Replacing modules

-If you are unable to use either of the previous techniques then you are left to selective replacement of modules to find the failure.
+  * If you are unable to use either of the previous techniques then you are left to selective replacement of modules to find the failure.

 Sometimes memory errors show up due to component incompatibility.
 A memory module may work fine in one system and not in another.
 This is not uncommon